pnp/powershell/documentation/Set-PnPSiteClassification.md

 ```

 ### -Identity
-Specifies the name of the site classification.
+Specifies the name of the classification tag.

 ```yaml
 Type: String